 - If you have not identified the original source of your financial problem, this option may leave you in a more difficult situation.

-- We suggest you talk to a professional to discuss your options.
+- We suggest you talk to a Licensed Insolvency Trustee to discuss all of your options.

 - Many financial institutions are willing to provide consolidation loans to pay off all your outstanding debts and, in return, you make one monthly payment on that loan.